“I wanna be like most girls”

 Most Girls (Acoustic) – Hailee Steinfeld

 I also want to look like most girls, which is why I chose to painstakingly reconstruct my breasts after my bilateral mastectomy with the DIEP Flap surgery.
-It’s amazing what women go through to create breasts after having either a prophylactic bilateral mastectomy (PBM) following a BRCA 1/2 + diagnosis or a bilateral mastectomy, because of breast cancer (BCBM).
+It’s amazing what women go through to create breasts after having either a prophylactic bilateral mastectomy (PBM) following a BRCA1 or 2 genetic mutation diagnosis or a bilateral mastectomy, because of breast cancer (BCBM).
 Plans of having either 2-3 surgeries, whether expanders are inserted or fat grafting is needed to fill in divots, can turn into 5-7 operations due to infections and problems with skin-scar tissue, necrosis-implants turning…you name it, it can happen.

 I love to put on lipstick even when I don’t have any other makeup on or anywhere to go; Mac’s Twig has been a 25-year favorite!